jerryz920/SAFE-latte/docs/safe-strong-hello-world.md

 resource object, and attach, delegate, and authorize resource privileges.

-A resource object is identified by a Self-Certifying Identifier (SCID).
-A Scid is a string comprised of two parts that are concatenated by a colon (:): the first part is the ID of the principal that owns the object; the second part is a label chosen by the principal.
-Based on Scids, Strong allows to assign a pathname to a resource object and attach policies.
-Resource pathnames are created under a many-rooted namespace hierarchy.
+A resource object is represented by a Self-Certifying Identifier (SCID).
+A scid is a string comprised of two parts that are concatenated with a colon (**:**): the first part is the ID of the principal that owns the object; the second part is a label chosen by the principal for the represented object.
+Based on Scids, Strong allows assignment of a pathname to a resource object and attachment of policies.
+Typically, resource pathnames are created under a many-rooted naming hierarchy.
 Creation of a name entry ought to specify a parent scid, a child scid, and a name component.
-A pathname could originate from the namespace of any principal, but each name delegation requires mutual consent between the principals of the parent scid and child scid.
+A pathname could originate from a namespace of any principal, but each name delegation requires mutual consent between the principals of the parent scid and the child scid.

+Privileges and roles are groups.
+A privilege can be attached to a resource object or a directory as a group tag.
+A role can be assumed by a principal if it is part of a corresponding group.
+A group is also an object, identified by a scid and under its controlling principal.
+In particular, a group is governed by associated policy rules that determine who hold a group membership, who have privileges brought by the group, and who are able to further delegate membership and privilege.
+The Strong library provides a common set of policy rules for group management.
+Developers can extend it to incorporate customized policies and attach to a group.

 The Strong policy definition is located [here](../safe-apps/strong).